apnadkarni/blt/doc/datatable.rst

     to *tableName* is also the source table.

 *tableName* **row create** ?\ *switches* ... ?
   Creates a new row in *tableName*.
 The cells of the new row is initially empty.
-The index of the new row is returned.
-  *Switches* can be any of the following:
+The index of the new row is returned.  *Switches* can be any of the following:

-  **-after** *row*
+  **-after** *rowName*
-    The position of the new row will be after *row*. *Row* may be a label, index, or tag, but may not represent more than one row.
+    The position of the new row will be after *rowName*. *RowName* may be a label, index, or tag, but may not represent more than one row.

-  **-before** *row*
+  **-before** *rowName*
-    The position of the new row will be before *row*. *Row* may be a label, index, or tag, but may not represent more than one row.
+    The position of the new row will be before *rowName*. *RowName* may be a label, index, or tag, but may not represent more than one row.

   **-label** *label*
     Specifies the label for the new row.